 A monochromator uses a phenomenon of optical dispersion in a prism or diffraction from diffraction gratings to select a particular wavelength of light.
 In traditional spectrometers, prisms were used to disperse light.

 However, with the invention of the diffraction grating, it became the most used monochromator in modern spectrometers as it has more advantages over the prism.

-Both devices are capable of splitting light into several colours, but a diffraction grating can be made to spread the colours over a bigger angle than a prism.
+Both devices are capable of splitting light into several colors, but a diffraction grating can be made to spread the colors over a bigger angle than a prism.
 Prisms also have a higher dispersion only in the UV region while diffraction gratings have a high and constant dispersion across the UV, VIS, and IR spectrum.